FranckKD/electricity-fraud-prediction/README.md

 # ⚡ Electricity Fraud Prediction

-Ce projet utilise des techniques de machine learning pour détecter les cas potentiels de fraude dans la consommation d'électricité à partir de données de compteurs.
+This project uses machine learning techniques to detect potential cases of fraud in electricity consumption using meter data.

-## 📂 Contenu du projet
+## 📂 Project content

-- `notebooks/` : notebooks Jupyter d’exploration, de traitement des données et de modélisation.
+- `notebooks/` : Jupyter notebooks for EDA, feature engineering and model design.
-- `data/` : (fichiers zippés) contient les données brutes et transformées.
+- `data/` : contains raw and processed data.
-- `models/` : modèles entraînés enregistrés.
+- `models/` : Saved trained models.
-- `src/` : scripts Python pour le nettoyage, l’ingénierie des features et la prédiction.
+- `src/` : Python scripts for EDA, feature engineering and model prediction.
+- `tests/` : Python scripts for testing the different steps of this ml project.
-- `requirements.txt` : dépendances Python du projet.
+- `requirements.txt` : Python dependencies.

-## 🧪 Modèles utilisés
+## 🧪 Algorithms used

 - **Random Forest**
 - **XGBoost**
 - **LightGBM**
 - **Logistic Regression**

-## 📊 Variables importantes
+## 📊 Important variables

-Les données contiennent des variables telles que :
+The data contains variables such as :

 - `customer_id`
 - `meter_reading`